starship/starship/docs/ja-JP/config/README.md

 ::: tip

-By default the Pulumi version is not shown, since it takes an order of magnitude longer to load then most plugins (~70ms). それでも有効にしたい場合は、 [以下の例に従ってください](#with-pulumi-version).
+By default the Pulumi version is not shown, since it takes an order of magnitude longer to load then most plugins (~70ms).
+If you still want to enable it, [follow the example shown below](#with-pulumi-version).

 :::